-- 6. I have submitted my assignment a few minutes after the deadline.
-Will it be accepted?
-No, see the previous question. - 7.
-I am on a university sports team and I will be away during the submission deadline.
+- 6. I am on a university sports team and I will be away during the submission deadline.
 Will I get an extension?

-No, you must submit before you leave. - I cannot finish the assignment on time.
+No, you must submit before you leave. - 7.
+I cannot finish the assignment on time.
 Can I submit an incomplete assignment?

 Yes, this way you may receive a partial mark.
-If you do not submit anything, you will get a zero. - 9.
-I could not make it to the quiz.
-What shall I do?You need to discuss it with your instructor to assess if you qualify for a makeup.
+If you do not submit anything, you will get a zero.

+8. I could not make it to the guiz.
+What shall I do?

+You need to discuss it with your instructor to assess if you qualify for a makeup.

-10. I am on a university sports team and I will be away during the quiz/exam.
+9. I am on a university sports team and I will be away during the quiz/exam.
 Will I get a makeup?